 A student project conducted in 2017/2018 through the network helped to evaluate the utility of a brief musculoskeletal fitness warmup routine that could be readily incorporated into most PE lessons.
 The brief warmup included dynamic stretching activities followed by a series of 1 minute circuit stations that included simple strength and plyometric activities.
 The evaluation demonstrated meaningful gains in musculoskeletal fitness (assessed with handgrip and vertical jump) following 8 weeks of use in PE.
 The materials are available for schools / teachers involved in the Iowa FitnessGram network.
 Click here to learn more.

-Assessing Student Enjoyment of Physical Activity (Pilot Study)
+Evaluation of the Youth Activity Profile (Pilot Study)